Keyboard shortcuts

 (taking 15)) ;; => <#iterator>

-Each of these expressions emit an <#iterator> object, which means they're compatible with execute and transduce.
-Execute takes a transducer (i.e. <#iterator>) and a collection that can be iterated (list, vector, or stream) and applies the transducer.
+Each of these expressions emit an <#iterator> object, which means they're compatible with transduce.
+Transduce takes a collection that can be iterated (list, vector, or stream), a transducer (i.e. <#iterator>) and a reducer, which dictates how the element are combined into a result value.

 ;; Accepts lists